UH-Data-Structures/hwTwo/README.md

 ## Regular deadline: Saturday 10/8 6pm, folder name: hw2

+## Overdue deadline: Wednesday 10/12 at 11am, maximum grade: 40/100, folder name hw2due

+ * Details about Overdue Deadline:
+   * A few students requested an extension.
+   * In order to move on to the next assignment, the Overdue Deadline is an option that would get you up to 40% of the points for this assignment (because it is late, and having the option of getting full points is not totally fair to students that did things on time).
+   * Assignments overdue will be evaluated without the test cases requiring functionality of reading more than 1 file (your program can skip functionality listed in hw1 under: "Rules to combine input files"), and without the test cases requiring implementing special cases (bullet points 3, and 4 in hw1's program specification).
+   * That is, you get maximum of 40% (instead of 100) but your program does not have to implement reading more than 1 file, and it does not have to implement the special cases.
+   * The objective is to be able to aim for 40% grade instead of the frustration of a grade of zero, but without the burden of implementing everything in the assignment because more programming assignments are coming.
+   * We can review pros and cons of this Overdue Deadline extension on next class (if needed).
+   * Finally, please be aware of the following: There were more than twice the students that are in the early deadline option than the number of students that were in the early deadline option in the previous assignment.

 You will create a C++ program that will recursively combine notifications (using doubly linked lists).

 The requirements are the same as those of hw1 unless explicitly indicated here.